 Financial literacy is the ability to read and use common financial reports and ratios to assess business performance.
-There is enormous value to a leader in understanding this building block of business acumen.
-It allows a leader to make informed decisions and project the financial impact of their day to day choices.
-It makes a leader more confident and more competent in his or her role.
+There is enormous value for leaders in understanding this building block of business acumen.
+It allows them to make informed decisions and project the financial impact of their day-to-day choices.
+It makes leaders more confident — and more competent in their roles.
 It is difficult to be a strong player in any game if you can’t read the scorecard.

 Being financially literate requires understanding three domains:

 - Financial reports.